The Absolute Best Time for Whale Watching in Newfoundland

 Summers are a special time in Newfoundland and Labrador.
 Migratory icebergs travel south from Greenland and the Arctic Ocean to meet migratory whales travelling north for their summer feeding.
 NL is one of the best places in the world to see both, and April to August conveniently brings them here at the same time.

 That being said, May through September is the absolute best time of year for whale watching in Newfoundland and Labrador.
 Whale tours typically begin around mid-April and last through mid-September.
 Some outfitters offer tours beginning as soon as March and extending to the end of October.
 There are slight variations between years depending on the weather and climate.
-For the 2024 season, tours are scheduled to begin around May and extending through September.
+For the 2025 season, tours are scheduled to begin around May and go through September.

 Species